ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 For privacy purposes, the rider’s personally identifiable information has been excluded from the data.

 #### Data Organization
-The data used for this analysis is the past 12 months from November 2020 to October 2021.
-Each month contains hundreds of thousands of rows and 13 columns.
+The data used for this analysis is a bike purchase dataset which contains 13 Columns and 1027 Rows.

 #### Bias and Credibility
 The data satisfies the ROCCC standard which means that it is reliable, original, comprehensive, current, and cited.